How can social media impact Pakistan’s 2018 elections?

 If Pakistan’s political parties plan to use social media for campaigning, they will need to respect the privacy of voters, and ensure that the media companies they hire have not acquired data illegally.
 Pakistan has a thriving black market where people can buy millions of mobile phone numbers, and Facebook’s Custom Audiences feature can be used to match Facebook profiles to these numbers, making voters unaware targets for political parties and ads.
 While Facebook’s terms require advertisers to have consent from people whose data is being matched this way, Facebook does not ensure that this is actually the case.

 Social “bots” present another challenge for the elections.
-Put simply, bots are accounts which have been programmed to automatically generate activity — in the case of Twitter, to retweet, like, or follow certain accounts, amplifying their messages.
+Put simply, bots are accounts that have been programmed to automatically generate activity — in the case of Twitter, to retweet, like, or follow certain accounts, amplifying their messages.
 Bots can be quite benign, and they are often used to send weather reports or updates about natural disasters.
 But at their most malicious, bots can be used to spread misinformation and abuse candidates or political parties.
 During the US elections, Twitter identified more than 500 accounts which tried to convince English and Spanish supporters of Hillary Clinton to vote online or via text (which was impossible), hoping to suppress voter turnout.
-Bots are also used to like and retweet other accounts, signaling popularity for certain policy proposals or statements made by political parties or candidates.
+Bots are also used to like and retweet other accounts, signalling popularity for certain policy proposals or statements made by political parties or candidates.

 Bots are in abundance on Twitter, and many political parties or candidates may unknowingly have bots among their followers.
 In our analysis, we’ve found that almost half of the Twitter accounts currently tweeting about two of Pakistan’s major political parties have a high likelihood of being bots.

 Based on a sample of accounts, we found that approximately 52 per cent of #PMLN tweeters and 46 per cent of #PTI tweeters were likely bots.
-Pakistani voters should therefore view posts in social media with a good dose of skepticism and ensure that the posts or tweets they share come from credible sources.
+Pakistani voters should therefore view posts in social media with a good dose of scepticism and ensure that the posts or tweets they share come from credible sources.
 In other reporting, social media managers have also confirmed that Pakistan’s political parties are already using fake accounts in social media to influence the narrative and their party image.

 “Trolls” are a related concern for the elections.
 Trolls are real people, hired to influence debates online, and they often engage in personal attacks, harass people, and encourage polarisation.
 They are like people hurling shoes or throwing ink at candidates during public gatherings and they can have a toxic effect on public debate.
 During the US elections, trolls from the Russian Internet Research Agency successfully infiltrated controversial public debates and contributed to polarisation on both political sides, fomenting division among voters online.

 In Pakistan, women are the main victims of online harassment and women candidates — and candidates from minority religious groups — could be particularly vulnerable to harassment by trolls during the elections.
 Recently, a Facebook post portrayed Imran Khan as a Hindu deity, sparking public condemnation, with members of the National Assembly claiming that an “online campaign” was targeting Hindus.
-Such a post may be an offense under Pakistan’s Prevention of Electronic Cyber Crimes Act (PECA) — since it could potentially “advance inter-faith hatred” — but it does not clearly violate Facebook’s own Community Standards on hate speech, meaning that the company might only act in when requested to do so by the government.
+Such a post may be an offence under Pakistan’s Prevention of Electronic Cyber Crimes Act (PECA) — since it could potentially “advance inter-faith hatred” — but it does not clearly violate Facebook’s own Community Standards on hate speech, meaning that the company might only act in when requested to do so by the government.
 By then, of course, a lot of damage could have already taken place.
 The Election Commission and other federal authorities should act quickly to identify problematic posts in social media, and citizen groups can also report posts or abusive trolling to Facebook or Twitter.
 However, in a context where the PECA has also been misused to go after critical journalists, it will also be important to respect diversity and freedom of expression, especially during the elections.

 Information disorder, popularly called “fake news,” is also likely to present a challenge during the elections.
 Many Pakistanis have read the news about Nawaz Sharif allegedly hiring Cambridge Analytica.
 The news, first published in Eurasia Future, has since been retracted for false reporting, but not before causing a furore in Pakistan.
 People can engage in intentional disinformation and create fabricated stories and twist existing information to harm candidates, groups, or political parties.
 Disinformation should not be confused with factual inaccuracies, or misinformation in reporting, since sometimes false information can be reported where there was no intent to cause harm.